 Telehealth nursing is on the rise, but is it the right profession for you?

 Telehealth nurses use telecommunication technologies, such as telephones or video conferencing platforms, to assess patients and assist them with their health conditions.
-While in the past telehealth professionals primarily relied on telephones to communicate with their patients, today they have a wide range of digital health technologies accessible through smartphones, tablets, and computers that ensure they can remotely provide high-quality care to those in need.
+While in the past, telehealth professionals primarily relied on telephones to communicate with their patients, today, they have a wide range of digital health technologies accessible through smartphones, tablets, and computers that ensure they can remotely provide high-quality care to those in need.

 RNs working with telehealth technologies strive to provide the same high-quality care to their online patients as they do for their offline ones.
-While their exact responsibilities vary from one patient to another, some of most common duties you can expect to perform include:
+While their exact responsibilities vary from one patient to another, some of the common duties you can expect to perform include:

 Triaging with patients over the phone by using their medical histories and descriptions of their conditions.